HerobrineGamesYT/WallsSG/README.md

   ![image](https://user-images.githubusercontent.com/74119793/198731246-9ee6dca2-c6bb-4745-aecf-f16731874778.png)

   - Miner: 15% Chance to DOUBLE mined ore drops.
 Comes with an enchanted Diamond Pickaxe on spawn.
   - Engineer: Place a custom cannon object that can shoot enemy players within a certain range and deal damage to them.
 The cannon expires after 20s and is automatically removed.
 The player can remove the cannon at any time using the Callback Device in their inventory while a cannon is placed down.
+There's a 1.5s delay before you can actually call the cannon back once it is placed down to prevent accidental callbacks.

   ![image](https://user-images.githubusercontent.com/74119793/198731320-49fc391d-45f1-4ce1-ba2b-75afd746127d.png)